open-ephys/.github/profile/README.md

 - Twitter: https://twitter.com/OpenEphys

 ### Contribution Guidelines
-We use github issues for bug reports and feature requests.
+We use GitHub issues for bug reports and feature requests.
 Code and hardware contributions can be made using pull requests.
-If you are new to Git, please please refer to [this guide](https://docs.github.com/en/get-started/using-git/about-git#basic-git) as a starting point.
+If you are new to git, please please refer to [this guide](https://docs.github.com/en/get-started/using-git/about-git#basic-git) as a starting point.
-Feel free to get in touch via discord if you have questions!
+Feel free to get in touch via Discord if you have questions!

 ### Community Guidelines
 We follow the [Open Hardware Makers Community Guidelines](https://openhardware.space/guidelines/).
-Instances violating these guidelines may be reported to the Open Ephys team info@open-ephy.org.
+Instances violating these guidelines may be reported to the Open Ephys team info@open-ephys.org.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The team is obligated to maintain confidentiality with regard to the reporter of an incident.